UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/1d_aerostack2.md

     - Motion Control (PID, Differential Flatness)
     - Emergency Handling
 3. **Behaviours** - Individual built-in components that implement specific high level robotic functionalities such as the following.
 This allows a mission plan to be expressed as a sequence of activated behaviours in series or in parallel.
 A key aspect of behaviours is that each individually has state defining whether a behaviour can be activated, if it is still performing that behaviour, deactivating the behaviour and so on.
-    - Motion Control (e.g. Takeing Off, Landing, Go_to )
+    - Motion Control (e.g. Taking Off, Landing, Go_to )
     - Perception (e.g. Detect Marker, Record Video, Control Gimbal)
     - Planning (e.g. Trajectory Generation)
 4. **Mission Control** - Highest level user facing components for designing and implementing missions of behaviours.